greenboxal/doggohub/doc/administration/high_availability/redis.md

 1. To prevent database migrations from running on upgrade, run:

     ```
-    sudo touch /etc/gitlab/skip-auto-migrations
+    sudo touch /etc/doggohub/skip-auto-migrations
     ```

-    Only the primary GitLab application server should handle migrations.
+    Only the primary DoggoHub application server should handle migrations.

-1. [Reconfigure Omnibus GitLab][reconfigure] for the changes to take effect.
+1. [Reconfigure Omnibus DoggoHub][reconfigure] for the changes to take effect.
 1. Go through the steps again for all the other Sentinel nodes.

 ### Step 4.
-Configuring the GitLab application
+Configuring the DoggoHub application

-The final part is to inform the main GitLab application server of the Redis Sentinels servers and authentication credentials.
+The final part is to inform the main DoggoHub application server of the Redis Sentinels servers and authentication credentials.

 You can enable or disable Sentinel support at any time in new or existing installations.
-From the GitLab application perspective, all it requires is the correct credentials for the Sentinel nodes.
+From the DoggoHub application perspective, all it requires is the correct credentials for the Sentinel nodes.

 While it doesn't require a list of all Sentinel nodes, in case of a failure, it needs to access at least one of the listed.

 >**Note:**
-The following steps should be performed in the [GitLab application server](gitlab.md) which ideally should not have Redis or Sentinels on it for a HA setup.
+The following steps should be performed in the [DoggoHub application server](doggohub.md) which ideally should not have Redis or Sentinels on it for a HA setup.

-1. SSH into the server where the GitLab application is installed.
+1. SSH into the server where the DoggoHub application is installed.
-1. Edit `/etc/gitlab/gitlab.rb` and add/change the following lines:
+1. Edit `/etc/doggohub/doggohub.rb` and add/change the following lines:

     ```
     ## Must be the same in every sentinel node
-    redis['master_name'] = 'gitlab-redis'
+    redis['master_name'] = 'doggohub-redis'

     ## The same password for Redis authentication you set up for the master node.
     redis['password'] = 'redis-password-goes-here'

     ## A list of sentinels with `host` and `port`
-    gitlab_rails['redis_sentinels'] = [
+    doggohub_rails['redis_sentinels'] = [
       {'host' => '10.0.0.1', 'port' => 26379},
       {'host' => '10.0.0.2', 'port' => 26379},
       {'host' => '10.0.0.3', 'port' => 26379}
     ]
     ```

-1. [Reconfigure Omnibus GitLab][reconfigure] for the changes to take effect.
+1. [Reconfigure Omnibus DoggoHub][reconfigure] for the changes to take effect.

 ## Switching from an existing single-machine installation to Redis HA

-If you already have a single-machine GitLab install running, you will need to replicate from this machine first, before de-activating the Redis instance inside it.
+If you already have a single-machine DoggoHub install running, you will need to replicate from this machine first, before de-activating the Redis instance inside it.